ravisharda/pravega-developer-resources/pki-commands.md

    # Add "-ext SAN=DNS:<hostname>" if needed.

-   # Optionally, list the keystore's contents to verify everything is in order:
+   # Optionally, list the keystore's contents to verify everything is in order.
+   # The outout will show 1 entry in the keystore with - Alias name: localhost, Entry type: PrivateKeyEntry.
    keytool -list -v -keystore standalone.server.keystore.jks -storepass 1111_aaaa
-   # The outout will show 1 entry in the keystore with:
-   #    - Alias name: localhost
-   #    - Entry type: PrivateKeyEntry

    ```
 2. Create a Certificate Authority (CA).
    ```